gottesmm/gottesmm.github.io/proposals/high-level-arc-value-operations.md

 2. The "OwnershipModelEliminator" will be taught to transform `copy_value`, `copy_unowned_value`, `destroy_value` into their constituant operations.

-3. The verifier when in EnforceSILOwnershipMode will verify that none of the instructions that we wish to remove are in the IR.

 Then we wire up the building blocks:

-1. SILGen will be taught to emit `copy_value`, `copy_unowned_value`, and `destroy_value`.
+1. SILGen will be taught to emit `copy_value`, `copy_unowned_value`, and `destroy_value` instead of `strong_retain`, `retain_value`, `strong_release`,
+   `release_value`, and `strong_retain_unowned`.

 2. The pass manager will not require any changes due to previous work in [High Level ARC Memory Operations](high-level-arc-memory-operations).

+3. The verifier when in EnforceSILOwnershipMode will verify that none of the instructions that we wish to remove are in the IR.

 ## Optimizer Changes

-Since the SILOwnershipModel eliminator will eliminate the `copy_value`, `copy_unowned_value`, and `destroy_value` operations right after ownership verification, there will be no immediate effects on the optimizer and thus the optimizer changes can be done in parallel with the rest of the ARC optimization work.
-But in the long run, IRGen must handle these instructions so ownership invariants can be enforced all throughout the SIL pipeline.
+Since the SILOwnershipModel eliminator will eliminate the `copy_value`, `copy_unowned_value`, and `destroy_value` operations right after ownership verification, there will be no immediate effects on the optimizer and thus the optimizer changes can be done in parallel with the rest of the SIL Ownership work.
+But in the long run, we want these instructions to be lowered by IRGen implying that we must consider how this will affect the rest of the optimizer pipeline.

-The high level implementation plan is to
-The high level plan is to eliminate all direct references to the deleted instructions in the SIL Optimization utilities and passes and instead use free standing utility functions to allow a pass to support both cases.
-In order to distinguish in between `strong_*` and `*_value` cases, we will use the type of the value passed into the `copy_value` or `destroy_value`.
-This in combination with the verifier will ensure that we are able to catch any cases where we missed

 We now go through all of the passes that will need updating to handle these
 changes:

 ### ARC Optimizer

-The main changes to the ARC optimizer is that the ARC optimizer will have to emit `copy_value`, `destroy_value` instructions instead of retain, release instructions.
-Since we are not enforcing pairing now, the ARC optimizer does not in response to this change need to ensure proper pairings are created after eliminating retain/release pairs.
+Since the ARC optimizer does not perform code motion any more, only minimal changes will be required.
+Specifically, all we must do is recognize copy_value as a retain instruction and destroy_value as a release instruction.
+Everything then will *just* work.

 ### ARC Code Motion and Function Signature Optimization

 Both of these passes will need to recognize `copy_value`, `destroy_value` instructions as retain, release and be changed to emit `copy_value` or `destroy_value` instead of retain, release instructions.

-### Lower Aggregate Instrs

-This pass will need to no longer blow up destroy_value operations.
+In the case of ARC code motion rather than just re-emitting retain, release instructions without considering use-def lists, it must now consider such issues to ensure that we do not violate use-def dominance.

+### Misc compiler Peepholes: SILCombine, Mandatory Inlining, etc.

+There are many peepholes in the compiler that emit retain, release instructions for ARC optimizations to clean up later.
+These must be updated to use the new instructions.
+This will be mechanical.

-### SILCombine
+### Side Effects

-There are some peepholes here that will need to be rewritten to recognize copy_value, destroy_value.
+The side effects subsystem needs to be updated to handle copy_value like it does a retain and destroy_value like it does a release.
+This should be mechanical.